 The previous two modules, demographics and exposure, generate a dynamic, close-to-reality synthetic population composed of each synthetic individual's adult life course exposures.
 The disease module then translates these exposures to disease incidence using a population-attributable risk fraction approach (PARF).23 We will first describe how the model simulates disease incidence and then mortality.

-We have modeled conditions in several different ways depending on the disease and the currently accepted causal associations between risk factors and diseases.
-The included risk factors and the modeled relationships between risk factors and disease incidence are those where sufficient, good-quality data on relative risks were available and where there is sufficient evidence of a causal relationship between a risk factor and the incidence of disease.
+We have modelled conditions in several different ways depending on the disease and the currently accepted causal associations between risk factors and diseases.
+The included risk factors and the modelled relationships between risk factors and disease incidence are those where sufficient, good-quality data on relative risks were available and where there is sufficient evidence of a causal relationship between a risk factor and the incidence of disease.
 Relative risks were obtained from published systematic reviews and meta-analyses supplemented with systematic literature searches.
 Supplementary Materials A: Disease Module Details include a summary of all data sources.
-Table 2-2 summarizes the modeling approach for each condition, and further detail is given in Supplementary Materials A: Disease Module Details.
+Table 2-2 summarizes the modelling approach for each condition, and further detail is given in Supplementary Materials A: Disease Module Details.

 Disease incidence

-To estimate the individualized annual probability of a synthetic individual developing a specific disease conditional on their cumulative risk exposures, we follow a 3-step approach:
+To estimate the individualised annual probability of a synthetic individual developing a specific disease conditional on their cumulative risk exposures, we follow a 3-step approach:

 Step 1.
-The incidence proportion attributable to each modeled risk factor by age and sex is estimated, assuming a specific time lag between exposure and disease.
+The incidence proportion attributable to each modelled risk factor by age and sex is estimated, assuming a specific time lag between exposure and disease.
 The relationships between exposures and disease incidence included in the model are outlined in Table 2-2.
 The time lags in the model vary stochastically between 1 and 10 years following a shifted binomial distribution.
 We set the mean lag time for each pair of risk exposure and disease combination according to the best possible empirical data based on the observation period of cohort studies and time to risk reversal in randomized clinical trials (see Table 2-3 and Supplementary Materials A: Disease Module Details).
 For example, the mean lag time between SBP and an increase in CHD risk is 4 years.
 That means that a change in SBP will take 4 years on average to be translated to a change in CHD risk.

 Step 2.
-The portion of the disease incidence attributable to all the modeled risk factors is estimated and subtracted from the total incidence for 2001, assuming multiplicative risks.
+The portion of the disease incidence attributable to all the modelled risk factors is estimated and subtracted from the total incidence for 2001, assuming multiplicative risks.
 By multiplicative risk, we mean, for example, that if the relative risk (RR) of obesity on CHD is 2 and the RR of smoking on CHD is 3, then the RR of an obese smoker is assumed to be 2*3=6.

-Table 2-2: Overview of how individual conditions are modeled
+Table 2-2: Overview of how individual conditions are modelled